MicroEJ/Example-Standalone-Java-C-Interface/ProducerConsumerUsingShieldedPlug/README.md

 ## Dependencies

-It relies on the following project :
+It relies on the following project:
 - [ProducerConsumerData](/ProducerConsumerData) describes the data being exchanged